Health technology assessment: Italy

 As of today, 11 Italian regions have issued specific regional laws or regulations to manage HTA activities and processes at regional level: Abruzzo, Basilicata, Emilia-Romagna, Lazio, Liguria, Lombardia, Piemonte, Puglia, Sicilia, Toscana, and Veneto.
 In another four regions (Calabria, Marche, Umbria, and Valle D'Aosta) and in the two autonomous provinces of Bolzano and Trento, HTA is performed at different levels, even if no legislation has yet been produced.

 Germany

-In Germany, Health Technology Assessment is overseen by the Federal Joint Committee (Gemeinsamer Bundesausschuss, G-BA), the highest decision-making body of the joint self-government of physicians, hospitals and health insurance funds.
+In Germany, Health Technology Assessment is overseen by the Federal Joint Committee (Gemeinsamer Bundesausschuss, GBA), the highest decision-making body of the joint self-government of physicians, hospitals and health insurance funds.

-The G-BA decides on the benefits package of the statutory health insurance system.
+The GBA decides on the benefits package of the statutory health insurance system.
 As part of this role, it conducts benefit assessments of new medical interventions.
-The Institute for Quality and Efficiency in Health Care (IQWiG) provides scientific evaluations and reports that inform the G-BA's decisions.
+The Institute for Quality and Efficiency in Health Care (IQWiG) provides scientific evaluations and reports that inform the GBA's decisions.